Ireland Travel Guide

 Bus Eireann operate routes nationally and local bus services in cities, towns and villages.
 Some other companies operate bus routes around Ireland, Citilink and Dublin Coach are some other companies that run services nationwide.

 Ireland has a good rail network run by Irish rail also called Iarnrod Eireann.
 Trains services are available to all the major cities and some towns and villages.
 Travelling by train can be quick and easy.
 Tickets can be booked online.
-SEE THE IRISH RAIL WEBSITE HERE.
+See this link here to the Irish rail website!

 Most of Ireland’s hotels offer breakfast included in the price, and different services like room service, taxi services, airport shuttle bus, health club (Gym) and swimming pool.
 Hotels are rated from 2 star to 5 star in Ireland.